 Striking and complex in its form alone, the restricted urban site beneath this new research centre demanded an innovative approach to construction.
 A continuous basement runs beneath the entire site, 17 m at its deepest.
 Impressive in itself, physical and temporal limitations added to its complexity, including the remains of former steelworks, a Thameslink box with service ducts, tube tunnels and a 120-year-old cast-iron sewer.
 We implemented a top-down strategy to improve the programme, clearing 8 m before driving piles a further 9 m down and inserting steels which acted as temporary props and later became permanent encased columns.

 The superstructure is split into four independent concrete-framed blocks, connected centrally by a steel atrium; deflection was mitigated through provision of movement joints between the different materials.
 The envelope of the building, which encompasses the roof and the four façades, is formed by two vaulted volumes that enfold the four blocks below.
-The resulting geometry is derived from a torus which marries the desire to curve the roof about both elevations with the spatial requirements of the plant below.
+The resulting geometry is derived from a torus that marries the desire to curve the roof about both elevations with the spatial requirements of the plant below.

-The intricate design of the Crick prompted us to develop bespoke software as well as a structural model which could be loaded onto a central BIM system which was identified as an exemplar of best practice within the UK.
+The intricate design of the Crick prompted us to develop bespoke software as well as a structural model, which could be loaded onto a central BIM system.
+This was identified as an exemplar of best practice within the UK.
 The whole team operated full BIM models, led by HOK International.

 A multidisciplinary research facility in steel and concrete with 17 m deep basement